-The variation selectors themselves are combining marks of combining class 0 and are default ignorable characters.
+The variation selectors themselves are combining marks of combining class 0 and are default ignorable.
 Thus, if the variation sequence is not supported, the variation selector should be invisible and ignored.
-As with all default ignorable characters, this does not preclude modes or environments where the variation selectors should be given visible appearance.
+This does not preclude modes or environments where the variation selectors should be given visible appearance.
 For example, a "Show Hidden" mode could reveal the presence of such characters with specialized glyphs, or a particular environment could use or require a visual indication of a base character (such as a wavy underline) to show that it is part of a standardized variation sequence that cannot be supported by the current font.